-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 The Icelantic Nomad 105 has been my go-to all-mountain option since 2016.
 I’ve used this ski more times than any other during that period.
 Below is my detailed review.

 The Icelantic Nomad 105 is a great all-around ski for many reasons, but one of the biggest is that it’s simply fun to use.
 I haven’t been on another ski that provides as much pop and play across all parts of the mountain.
 Whether I’m hitting deep and steep lines or ripping through trees and bumps, these skis will provide high-end performance throughout.